Main Street Pier Surf Break

 Best Forecast Surf Conditions for Main Street Pier this week:

-The surf forecast for Main Street Pier over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 09) at 8AM.
-The primary swell is predicted to be 0.6m and 9s period.
-The wind is predicted to be offshore as the swell arrives.
+The surf forecast for Main Street Pier over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 16) at 5PM.
+The primary swell is predicted to be 0.6m and 8s period with a secondary swell of 0.3m and 8s.
+Another secondary swell of 0.2m and 7s is also forecast.
+The wind is predicted to be cross-offshore as the swell arrives.

 Wave TypeTime (EDT) & Date Wave Height & Period